-Temporal data is data that represents a state in time, such as the land-use patterns of Hong Kong in 1990, or total rainfall in Honolulu on July 1, 2009.
+Temporal data represents a state in time, such as the land-use patterns of Hong Kong in 1990 or total rainfall in Honolulu on July 1, 2009.
 This data comes from many sources, ranging from manual data entry to data collected using observational sensors or generated from simulation models.
-Below are some applications of temporal data in GIS.
+The following are applications of temporal data in GIS:

 - Visualize the locations of ocean mammals or other populations to understand patterns in their movement.